What is Cooperative Education?

-Students with an overall GPA of 2.5 on a 4.0 scale and that have completed 30 credits are eligible.
+Students must be in good academic standing and have completed 30 credits to be eligible.
 Some employers have requested co-op students who have had particular course completion prior to the co-op experience.
 Other employers suggest multiple term co-ops.
-The University of Wisconsin-Platteville Career Center works closely with the co-op program to assist students looking for positions.
-Go to the Career Center website to get started in a cooperative program today!
+The University of Wisconsin-Platteville Academic and Career Advising Center (ACAC) works closely with the co-op program to assist students looking for positions.
+Go to the ACAC website to get started with a co-op or internship today!

 How Does Co-op Benefit the Student?

 Apply classroom studies

 Obtain valuable work experience, enhancing job opportunities after graduation